-FAQ: Do the recent changes to the registration standard for CPD in Australia affect Trainees and SIMGs?
+FAQ: Do the registration standards for CPD in Australia affect Trainees and SIMGs?

 Trainees and SIMGs on the Partial Comparability Placement who are actively training do not need to complete CPD, as the training fulfills the requirements.
 Those on a prolonged break from training have a separate RANZCP CPD Program.
-Contact the CPD Team via cpdhelp@ranzcp.org if you have any questions.
+Substantially comparable SIMGs must participate in the RANZCP CPD program and there is an appendix to this program guide with more information.